DDT Universal Championship

-Title history
+History

-On January 7, it was announced that the inaugural match would pit Konosuke Takeshita against Chris Brookes.
+On January 7, 2020, it was announced that the inaugural match would pit Konosuke Takeshita against Chris Brookes.
 Brookes won the title at Into The Fight 2020, on February 23, 2020.
 As he was making his victory speech, Brookes was ambushed by Daisuke Sasaki who challenged him for the title before stealing the belt.
 Sasaki went on to defeat Brookes for the title at Judgement 2020: DDT 23rd Anniversary, on March 20.
 Brookes captured the title back in the main event of DDT TV Show! #8, on June 27.
-He successfully defended it against his fellow Englishman Drew Parker on September 7, at Get Alive 2020 and then against Naomi Yoshimura on October 10, at DDT TV Show! #9.
+He successfully defended it against his fellow Briton Drew Parker on September 7, at Get Alive 2020 and then against Naomi Yoshimura on October 10, at DDT TV Show! #9.
 Yuki Ueno captured the title on November 3 at Ultimate Party 2020.
 He then successfully defended it against Mao on November 8, at DDT TV Show! #11.